opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ### Initialisation

-Use the builder provided to obtain a service instance to carry out most New Relic operations:
+To obtain a service instance to carry out most New Relic operations use the builder provided:
 ```
 NewRelicApiService api = NewRelicApiService.builder()
     .hostname("api.newrelic.com")